 So, when I opened my fancy box the day before Mother’s Day (because she couldn’t wait ’til Mother’s Day to give it to me), I was THRILLED!!
 I made Instant Pot Macaroni and Cheese just a few minutes later and was amazed at its ability already.

-So, now that I’ve had this Instant Pot (affiliate link) for a little over a month and have used it almost everyday (I’m not kidding).
+So, now that I’ve had this Instant Pot for a little over a month and have used it almost every day (I’m not kidding).
 I’m going to tell you some of the things I absolutely LOVE about it and a few things that I wish were different about this amazing invention.

 Things I love about my Instant Pot:

 1. I love the Instant Pot’s ability to cook perfect eggs with the 5.5.5 method.
-In the past I’ve ranted and raved about how I bake my eggs with wonderful results and that is completely true.
+In the past, I’ve ranted and raved about how I bake my eggs with wonderful results and that is completely true.
 But with the Instant Pot, I don’t have to turn on the oven and the cooking time is only 5 minutes.
-The eggs come out perfect and peel ridiculously easy.
+The eggs come out perfect and peel ridiculously easily.